-CVE-2019-0090 is a vulnerability that was discovered by Mark Ermolov of Positive Technologies.
+CVE-2019-0090 is a vulnerability that Mark Ermolov of Positive Technologies discovered.
 In a detailed description, he mentions that the vulnerability affects the hardware and the firmware of the Intel boot ROM.
 The errors in the firmware which are hard-coded in the Mask ROM of microprocessors and chipsets are impossible to fix.
 Additionally, a compromise of the hardware weakens the chain of trust for the platform as a whole.

 Intel firmware implements EPID (Enhanced Privacy ID) which helps in identifying a computer unambiguously and anonymously and is useful in other cases such as protecting digital content, securing financial transactions, and performing IoT attestations, etc. The firmware also facilitates the storing of encryption keys with an implementation of the TPM software module.

 Intel processors are so designed to handle code execution flaws in CSME firmware locally without affecting the root cryptographic key (Chipset Key).
-Any flaw in CSME firmware can be handled by changing encryption keys via the security version number (SVN) mechanism.
-And thus, Intel chipsets are protected from the compromise of EPID-based technologies.
+Any flaw in CSME firmware is handle by changing encryption keys via the security version number (SVN) mechanism.
+And thus, Intel chipsets are protecting from the compromise of EPID-base technologies.
 But, this flaw is capable of overriding Intel’s robust security mechanisms too.

 The key point of failure: The boot ROM

-As this vulnerability lies in the very early stages of the subsystem’s operation, attackers can gain access to the Chipset Key and generation of all other encryption keys.
-Within this set of keys is the Integrity Control Value Blob (ICVB), which can be used to forge any Intel CSME firmware modules bypassing the authentication checks.
-Such an action would be the equivalent of disclosure of platform-specific private key of Intel CSME firmware digital signature.
+As this vulnerability lies in the very early stages of the subsystem’s operation, attackers can gain access to the Chipset Key and the generation of all other encryption keys.
+Within this set of keys is the Integrity Control Value Blob (ICVB), which can be of use to forge any Intel CSME firmware modules bypassing the authentication checks.
+Such an action would be the equivalent of disclosure of platform-specific private keys of Intel CSME firmware digital signature.

 Researchers contemplate the existence of high-risk attack scenarios using this vulnerability.
-Attackers might find it challenging to extract the Chipset keys in the One-Time Programmable (OTP) memory, as they are protected with encryption.
-Also, an attacker who intends to steal this key would need to extract a hardware key that is used for encryption of the Chipset Key.
+Attackers might find extracting the Chipset keys in the One-Time Programmable (OTP) memory challenging, as they are protected with encryption.
+Also, an attacker who intends to steal this key needs to extract a hardware key that is in use for the encryption of the Chipset Key.
 This hardware key resides in Secure Key Storage (SKS).

 However, the key is not platform specific and an entire generation of Intel chipsets use the same key.
 Using the early-stage vulnerability(CVE-2019-0090) in ROM, an attacker can hijack the hardware key generation mechanism before the SKS is locked, and gain access to the hardware key.
 The possible outcomes of such an attack could include forging of Hardware IDs, extraction of digital content, and decryption of data from encrypted hard disks.